We will reach out soon with more information. Let's ensure great customer experiences, together.

 You mentioned something very interesting earlier about hard skill training and soft skill training.
 It's something we hear from our customers all the time – how do you train on soft skills?
 For hard skills, it's mostly product knowledge, like this is what you have to do, here are your procedures and processes.Do you find it harder to train on hard skills?
 What are the techniques you use to actually train on these soft skills and even why do we care about soft skills now?

 We focus heavily on soft skills.
-Part of our QA rubric is a customer experience section, which is all about soft skills, how you interact, how you answer the contact, chat, email, phone support, our different channels of social media.
+Part of our QA scorecard is a customer experience section, which is all about soft skills, how you interact, how you answer the contact, chat, email, phone support, our different channels of social media.
 Do you empathize with the customer?
 What types of words do you use, especially if you're chatting with a customer?

 How do you feel what a customer is saying without actually speaking to them?
 That's a challenge.
 Soft skills are a thing that some people have initially and some people don't, so we've used different tools to train the individuals on things like, how do you bring inflection in?
 How do you start empathizing?